-This film was first telecast in New York City Tuesday 10 August 1948 on WCBS (Channel 2), in Detroit Tuesday 9 November 1948 on WJBK (Channel 2), in Chicago Tuesday 7 December 1948 on WBKB (Channel 4) and in Los Angeles Tuesday 1 March 1949 on KTLA (Channel 5).
+This film was first telecast in New York City Tuesday 10 August 1948 on WCBS (Channel 2), in Detroit Tuesday 9 November 1948 on WJBK (Channel 2), in Chicago Tuesday 7 December 1948 on WBKB (Channel 4), in Los Angeles Tuesday 1 March 1949 on KTLA (Channel 5), and in Syracuse NY Wednesday 27 July 1949 on WHEN (Channel 8).
 See more »

 Was this review helpful to you?